-Sweet pastries and breads is the challenge for Teatime Treats this month set by Karen of Lavender and Lovage.
-This event is co-hosted by Kate of What Kate Baked.
-I thought I had a sweet tooth, but you should see what these two get for tea!
+Sweet pastries and breads is the challenge for Teatime Treats which is set by Karen of Lavender and Lovage this month.
+I thought I had a sweet tooth, but you should see what Karen gets for tea.

-I was going to enter the cinnamon and chocolate buns I made for this tea party back in the summer, but still haven’t posted.
+I was going to enter these cinnamon and chocolate buns which I made for an al fresco tea party back in the summer.
 But then I picked up my copy of Short & Sweet and there was no looking back.
-Dan’s top tea cakes were just crying to be made; not only did they use loads of peel (and I had quite a lot of my candied lemon and orange peel to use up), but they also had chocolate in them.
+Dan’s top tea cakes were just crying to be made.
+Why?
+Well not only did they use loads of peel (and I had quite a lot of my candied lemon and orange peel to use up), but they also had chocolate in them.
 Chocolate?
 Really?